 Day 5 – Sunday

 Every Sunday the MASP houses the MASP Antique Market.
 The fair is organized by the Association of Antiquaries of São Paulo.
 Unlike other antique markets I’ve been before, here I found many interesting things.
-They only sell authentic products such as vintage jewelry, furniture, paintings, porcelain, posters, records and even a gramophone.
+They only sell authentic products such as vintage jewelry, furniture, paintings, porcelain, posters, records, and even a gramophone.
 I was immediately drawn to the old coins but I could not get myself to choose which ones to take home with me.

-Right across the street, there’s a small haven of tropical forest right in Avenida Paulista, the Parque Trianon.
+Right across the street, there’s a small haven of the tropical forest right in Avenida Paulista, the Parque Trianon.
 The park was founded in 1892, a year after the inauguration of the Avenida Paulista.
 The park was built for the Coffee Barons and the high society that lived in the Avenida Paulista at that time.

 My last stop in São Paulo was the MASP (Museu de Arte de São Paulo).
 The building, inaugurated in 1968, is the most famous landmark in São Paulo.
 Its brutalist structure is an example of modern Brazilian architecture.
 The museum has a fine collection of European paintings including Picasso, Monet, Toulouse-Lautrec, Rembrandt, Van Gogh, and Botticelli.